DavidPickles/oidc-lab/README.md

 Usage:

 ```
-node lab <configuration path>[.env]
+node lab <path/to/.env>
 ```

-The '.env' at the end is optional, if you don't supply it OIDC-Lab infers it.
+Including the '/.env' at the end of the configuration file path is optional, if you don't supply it it's inferred.

 OIDC-Lab can run in two modes `oidc`  and `m2m`: `oidc` mode exercises OIDC authorization code flow, `m2m` OAuth2 client credentials flow.
 For authorization code flow, OIDC-Lab acts as a web server.
 For client credentials flow it is a purely command line application.
 Which of these modes OIDC-Lab runs in is determined by the SCOPE variable,  if it contains 'openid', the mode is `oidc` if not, it's `m2m`.
-There is a MODE variable which can be used to override this behaviour, but you probably don't want to do this as it's likely to return an error from the authorization server.
+There is a MODE variable which can be used to override this behaviour, but you probably don't want to do that as it's likely to return an error from the authorization server.

 You normally specify the authorization server with the ISSUER variable: this will make OIDC-Lab use the server's [OIDC Well Known Discovery Document](https://oauth.net/2/authorization-server-metadata/).
 If this document isn't available, or for whatever reason you don't want to use it, you can use the variables
 IDP_BASE_URL, AUHTORIZE_PATH, and TOKEN_PATH instead.
 ISSUER and IDP_BASE_URL are exclusive.
 If you specify both you'll get an error.
 With ISSUER: